 Although inspired by European gardens, Mayfield is all about local, be it sourcing materials for the construction of our garden, the produce for the food we serve or the team – our Mayfielders – whose skills, labour and imagination are an essential part of the Mayfield experience.

 Mayfield employs over 60 full-time local people across many trades, from stonemasons, painters, plumbers, welders, construction workers, equipment operators, to engineers, draftspeople, surveyors, landscapers, irrigators, marketing, event and hospitality services.
 The investment by the Hawkins family has created new lifeblood of prosperity to the region located just 10 minutes from Oberon, 40 minutes from Bathurst and only 2 hours 45 minutes drive from Sydney.

 Mayfield first opened to visitors in 2008, for one weekend, as a charity event.
 The response was overwhelming.
 People were astonished by the scale and vision of the project.
 That enthusiasm lead to the creation of a dedicated visitor experience extending over 15 hectares (36 acres) that nine years later would be called Mayfield Garden and be open 363 days of the year (closed Christmas and Boxing Day).

 Adding to the experience is the Nursery with its extensive range of cool climate plants and specialists on hand to answer your questions.
 See something in the garden you like?
 You can probably find it in our Nursery.

-The Cafe & Produce Store also sells a handpicked selection of local products from our own delicious jams and chutneys to homemade soaps, candles and other goodies.
+The Cafe & Produce Store also sells a handpicked selection of local products from our delicious jams and chutneys to homemade soaps, candles and other goodies.

 As of 2017, Mayfield is setting out to become the artistic and entertainment hub for the central west and beyond, with an incredible lineup of events and workshops taking place in this spectacular garden setting.

-For more on the history of Mayfield, we highly recommend visiting The Gallery, an informative, interactive and educational exhibition space, overlooking the allée of London plain trees and obelisk, which has been designed specifically to become the narrator of the Mayfield story.
+For more on the history of Mayfield, we highly recommend visiting The Gallery, an informative, interactive and educational exhibition space, overlooking the allée of London plain trees and obelisk, which has been especially explicitly designed to become the narrator of the Mayfield story.